'I want people to know I'm part of LGBTQ+ community'

 "And because I hated every single second of last season, it made me realise what's really important.

-"So, I just want to try to enjoy this one - to go out there and throw personal bests, and have it be a really good season for me."
+"So I just want to try to enjoy this one - to go out there and throw personal bests and have it be a really good season for me."

 Osian Jones was speaking to Jack Murley on the BBC's LGBT Sport Podcast.
 You can hear new episodes every Wednesday on BBC Sounds.